 You can’t consider cybersecurity without considering risk management.
 Historically, analyst firms turned away from risk management, but it’s a missed opportunity for maximizing cybersecurity operations.
 Business teams must understand the impact of cyber threats and vulnerabilities on the bottom line.

 Cyber risk management comprises many facets: financial risk opportunity, third-party risks, supply chain risk, etc. Legacy approaches to risk management developed in a fractured manner.
 As the industry evolved, new threats developed, and companies deployed solutions ad hoc.
-It’s safe to say that IT and cyber are mature industries where most risks and trends are known and can spot developing trends in real time.
+It’s safe to say that IT and cyber are mature industries where most risks and trends are known, and developing trends can be spotted in real time.
 The scale of cyber operations has grown, and now security teams need to find solutions to fit this growth.
 Considering the siloed nature of GRC tools, this fragmented approach cannot scale to meet the needs of all cyber risk operations.

 Rise of Cyber Risk Management Platforms